AshokkumarGanji/PracticeRepo/README.md

 # PracticeRepo
+> Quoting the first paragraph.
+>
-Includes the next paragraph if we include
->the blank line separator.
+>Includes the next paragraph if we include the blank line separator.
 And we can nest.
+>> Nested!
+And the last line of the second paragraph is still quoted.